 As Albert Einstein said, “I am neither especially clever nor especially gifted.
 I am only very, very curious.”

 At Spring Arbor University, we believe there are several right answers to the problems organizations face.
 Being too focused on one point of view limits potential for success and growth.
-Our online MBA in Strategic Leadership will teach you to challenge the status quo and encourage out-of-the-box thinking.
+Our online MBA in Executive Leadership will teach you to challenge the status quo and encourage out-of-the-box thinking.
 Learn more now.